Get the latest price? We will reply as soon as possible (within 12 hours)

 Ancient Chinese Origins

-In traditional Chinese culture, there is a great emphasis on "rites", which used to be the essence of Chinese culture.
+In traditional Chinese culture, there is a great emphasis on "rites," which used to be the essence of Chinese culture.
 Many elements of etiquette are expressed in form, such as greeting cards.
 Sending greeting cards before personal events or public holidays is a solemn form and a way to inform the other party in advance, which is convenient for others and yourself.
 Therefore, since the Han Dynasty, greeting cards have been retained as a traditional form, but the name has changed.
+These early cards were typically made from bamboo slips or silk, with carefully calligraphed messages conveying respect and well-wishes.
+The tradition reflected the Confucian values of maintaining proper social relationships and demonstrating respect through formal gestures.

 Tang Dynasty Innovations